How to Teach Spelling

 Day 5: Spelling Quiz

-The fifth day is the spelling test or quiz.
+The fifth day is the spelling quiz.
 The instructor reads each word out loud and the student writes it on a new sheet of paper.

-All the words in the list are read before the words are checked by the adult.
+As in a traditional classroom spelling test, all the words are read by the teacher, written by the student, and then turned in.
 The words are graded when the entire list is completed.

 If a student misses a word on the spelling quiz, it can be added to next week's list.